iceye-ltd/product-documentation/docs/productguide/fleet.md

 # THE ICEYE FLEET

 The ICEYE global imaging service uses an innovative satellite and sensor design based on advancements in small satellite technologies and an adaptable New Space approach.
-The ICEYE constellation is constantly evolving.
-We began 2021 with seven operating satellites and we’ll finish the year with thirteen systems.
-There will be more than ten more units added in 2022.
-The ICEYE constellation is optimized for persistent monitoring: rapidly repeatable access of any location on Earth, with flexible tasking for very high resolution spots as well as wide area scans.
+The ICEYE constellation is constantly evolving, being optimized for persistent monitoring: rapidly repeatable access of any location on Earth, with flexible tasking for very high resolution spots as well as wide area scans.

+At the end of 2021 there are 11 operating satellites with 6 satellites constantly supporting imaging operations.
+(The other 5 are either going through commissioning, orbit refinement or have been retired from imaging operations.)
+As we go into 2022 there are another 10 satellites on the launch roster to be inserted into low earth orbit by the end of the year.

+Our goal is to have global access from a fleet of satellites, each in a coherent daily ground track repeat orbit (*CD-GTR*).
+This means that any location can be imaged and then imaged again from precisely the same imaging geometry no later than 24 hours after the first image.
+During the coming year we will start to see our global coherent imaging plan start to fall into place as we move more satellites into their allocated repeatind ground tracks.

 <figure>
 <img src="../img/iceye-gen2-satellite.png" style="width:100%">